athakhan/socialite/README.md

 Requirements
 ------------

-- Any flavor of PHP 5.3 or above should do
+- Any flavor of PHP 5.3 and above should do

 Submitting bugs and feature requests
 ------------------------------------